rtosholdings/riptable/README.md

 Support for Python 3.6, 3.7, 3.8 on 64 bit Linux, Windows, and Mac OS.

 Enhances or replaces numpy, pandas, and includes high speed cross platform SDS file format.
-RipTable can often crunch numbers at 10x the speed of numpy of pandas while using less memory than pandas.
+RipTable can often crunch numbers at 10x the speed of numpy or pandas.

-Maximum speed is achieved through the use of: **vector instrinsics**: hand rolled loops, using AVX-256 with AVX-512 support coming. **smart threading**: for large arrays, multiple threads are deployed. **recycling**: built in array garbage collection.
+Maximum speed is achieved through the use of: **vector instrinsics**: hand rolled loops, using AVX-256 with AVX-512 support coming. **smart threading**: for large arrays, multiple threads are deployed. **recycling**: built in array garbage collection.  **hashing** and **parallel sorts**: for core algorithms.

 To install
 ```